 One of the most effective ways for service and support to scale is via customer self-service.
-Consequently, an online help center is a crucial element of an overarching CX strategy.
-The online help center organizes frequently asked questions (FAQs), product details, policies, etc., empowering customers to find the information they require without having to engage with a support agent.
-But building an effective help center is not a checklist item; it's a journey.
-The information your customers need will change over time as new products are released, software is updated, and company policies are changed.
-As we would expect, Champions recognize these dynamics.
-We asked respondents to rate their effectiveness, ensuring help center resources are up to date.
-Two-thirds (66%) of Champions rated themselves as very effective, 4.7x the frequency of Starters (14%) (see Figure 8).
+Consequently, an online Help Centre is a crucial element of an overarching CX strategy.
+The online Help Centre organises frequently asked questions (FAQs), product details, policies, etc., empowering customers to find the information that they require without having to engage with a support agent.
+But building an effective Help Centre is not a checklist item - it's a journey.
+The information required by your customers will change over time as new products are released, software is updated and company policies are changed.
+As we would expect, champions recognise these dynamics.
+We asked respondents to rate their effectiveness at ensuring that Help Centre resources are up to date.
+Two-thirds (66%) of champions rated themselves as very effective, 4.7x the frequency of starters (14%) (see Figure 8).

 Figure 8.
-Keeping Online Help Center Resources Current
+Keeping online Help Centre resources current

-How effective is your organization at ensuring resources in its online help center are up to date (i.e., new information is regularly posted, out of date information is removed, etc.)?

-(Percent of respondents, organizations with <100 employees)
+How effective is your organisation at ensuring that resources in its online Help Centre are up to date (i.e. new information is regularly posted, out-of date-information is removed, etc.)?
+(Percentage of respondents, organisations with <100 employees)